-In other words, our lifespan may have increased, but our healthspan is showing no sign of improving.
-We’re living longer than we ever have but spending a significant portion of our lived years in bad health, unable to enjoy a life free from discomfort and ailments.
+In other words, our lifespan may have increased, but our healthspan shows no sign of improving.
+We’re living longer than we ever have but spending a significant portion of our lived years in poor health, unable to enjoy a life free from discomfort and ailments.
 Of course, this isn’t always by choice.
-In many cases, we may lack the education and tools to understand our own bodies and feel powerless to take control of our health.
+In many cases, we may lack the education and tools to understand our bodies and feel powerless to take control of our health.

 The best way to improve your healthspan is by protecting your health early on.
 Our healthcare system is structured in a way where people are typically only treated for diseases like Type 2 diabetes after they’ve been diagnosed as pre-diabetic or diabetic, which makes it challenging to take preventive measures and understand where they fall on the metabolic health spectrum.

 The issue is that it’s often hard to know when your metabolic health is on the decline.
 Looking at your weight or BMI alone isn’t an accurate indicator of your metabolic health, and the symptoms are sometimes unnoticeable or surprising.

 This is where glucose — and glucose monitoring — fit into the picture.
 Stable blood glucose levels play a critical role in healthspan and overall well-being, and knowing your daily levels provides a window into your metabolic health.

 Glucose, insulin, and variability